 Copyright © Nucleus Medical Media, Inc.

-The most common cause of a mallet finger is when the tip of a finger is forcibly jammed into flexion or hit against a solid object.
-It occurs often in sports, such as baseball and basketball, when a ball hits the end of an extended finger.
-This injury causes the tendon on the back of the finger to be partially or completely torn.
-The tendon can no longer fully extend the distal joint.
+The most common cause is when the tip of a finger is forcibly flexed or hit against a solid object, such as a ball.
+This causes the tendon to be torn and unable to fully extend the top of the finger or thumb.

 American College of Sports Medicine